p4ntomath/lab1/report.md

-Made an html that says hello world and some input details
+Made an html that says hello world and some input details i have added new html for my portfolio